Geo-AID Logo

 Note: The following functions allow any positive numbers of arguments.

-• mid(v_1: Scalar (any unit u), v_2 Scalar (the same unit u), ..., v_n: Scalar (the same unit u))
+• mid(v_1: Number (any unit u), v_2 Number (the same unit u), ..., v_n: Number (the same unit u))

-Return type: Scalar (the same unit u)
+Return type: Number (the same unit u)

 Returns: The average value of v_1, v_2, ... v_n.

-• mid(P_1: Point, P_2 Point, ..., P_n: Point)
+• mid(P_1: Point, P_2: Point, ..., P_n: Point)

 Return type: Point